 Northern Illinois University has a 12.7% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 71.6% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-In addition, one of the unique characteristics of the Northern Illinois University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.
+In addition, the Northern Illinois University neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.

 96.8% of the real estate in the Northern Illinois University neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.